Statutory Sick Pay (NMT/NC)

 doesn’t pay you what you’re entitled to

 The Equality Act 2010 protects anyone in England, Scotland or Wales who has, or has had, cancer.
+The Disability Discrimination Act protects anyone in Northern Ireland.
 Even if a person who had cancer in the past has been successfully treated and is now cured, they’re still covered by the act.
 This means their employer must not discriminate against them for any reason, including their past cancer.

 Income tax refund